chettrick/stm32cubef4/Projects/STM324xG_EVAL/Demonstrations/readme.txt

 @par Hardware and Software environment

   - This demonstration runs on STM32F407xx/417xx devices.

+  - Copy the audio and video files with 320 x 240 dimensions provided under "Utilities/Media/" in the Mass storage Devices

+  - Plug a USB key on CN9 connector

+  - Make sure that JP31 is fitted to use OTG_HS

+  -Plug a uSD card on CN6 connector

   - This demonstration has been tested with STM324xG-EVAL RevC evaluation board and can be easily tailored to any other supported device and development board.